nhsconnect/ITK-FHIR-Pathology/pages/explore/explore_message_profiles.md

 ## National Pathology FHIR Message Bundle ##

-The FHIR message bundle is a collection of FHIR Resource Profiles that have been designed to support the requiements for National Pathology messaging (Haemotology and Chemical Biochemistry).
+The FHIR message bundle is a collection of FHIR Resource Profiles that have been designed to support the requirements for National Pathology messaging (Haematology or Chemical Pathology).

-The message bundle consits of the following FHIR Resource Profiles.
+The message bundle consists of the following FHIR Resource Profiles.

 - [CareConnect-ProcedureRequest-1](https://fhir.hl7.org.uk/STU3/StructureDefinition/CareConnect-ProcedureRequest-1) - An NHS Digital Profile that contains the details of the originating procedure requested, for example a GP Practice.